-- g) Not touching the pool wall before touching the manikin. - h) Incorrect securing of the rescue tube around the manikin (i.e. not around body and under both arms and clipped to an O-ring).
-For Junior Lifeguard Games competitors, 11 yr. and under, incorrect securing of the rescue tube on the loop on the lifejacket. - q) Failure to complete the event as defined and described.
+- Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) when fixing the rescue tube to the loop on the lifejacket/around the manikin - not including the bottom of the pool. - g) Not touching the pool wall before intentionally touching the manikin. - h) Incorrectly securing the rescue tube around the manikin (i.e. not around body and under both arms and not clipped to an O-ring).
+For competitors, 11 yr. and under, incorrect securing of the rescue tube on the loop on the lifejacket. - i) Not securing the rescue tube around the manikin within the 10 m pick-up zone, judged at the top of the manikin's head.
+For competitors 11 yr. and under, not securing the rescue tube on the loop on the lifejacket within the 10 m pick-up zone, judged at the top of the manikin's head. - q) Failure to complete the event as defined and described.